-Cyberattacks executed on Department of Defense (DoD) supply chains are concerns for national security.
-As a result, obtaining the Cybersecurity Maturity Model Certification (CMMC) is required for defense contractors to bid on DoD contracts.
-If companies are not CMMC certified or don’t have the right level of certification for a specific contract, they cannot bid.
-Indeed, the CMMC holds third parties accountable and keeps the defense supply chain safe.
-To be prepared and able to accept DoD contracts, companies must understand and achieve the CMMC level most appropriate for them.
+Cyberattacks executed on Department of Defense (DoD) supply chains are a national security concern.
+As a result, obtaining the Cybersecurity Maturity Model Certification (CMMC) will be required for defense contractors to bid on DoD contracts as early as 2023.
+If companies are not CMMC certified or don’t have the right level of certification for a specific contract, they will be excluded from contract award.
+Indeed, the purpose of CMMC is to maintain a secure defense supply chain safe.
+Companies must understand and achieve the CMMC level most appropriate for them.

-The particular contract a company holds with the federal government dictates what CMMC level they need.
-Contractors must hold that level throughout the duration of the contract.
-Additionally, if an organization holds multiple contracts with varying levels of CMMC, it must maintain the highest level for the entire contract.
+The particular contract a company holds with the federal government will determine which CMMC level is required.
+Contractors must maintain that level throughout the duration of the contract.
+Furthermore, if an organization holds multiple contracts with varying levels of CMMC, it must maintain the highest level for the entire contract.

 This certification is not a one-time achievement, nor is it a one-size-fits-all model – it is a continuing effort.
 There are three levels within the CMMC, each more stringent than the tier below it.
 Not all contractors must obtain the highest CMMC level (3).
-In fact, most will be required to achieve Level 2, but others need to reach a higher certification.
+In fact, in most cases DoD contractors will be required to only achieve Level 1 or 2.

 CMMC Levels and General Applicability